giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 **Note:** The release version number is provider-specific.
 Azure, AWS, and KVM based installations have independent versioning systems, as their stacks are also slightly different.

+We have a [reference page with an overview of our release versions](/reference/release-versions/), which can give you an idea of what release versions are currently available and what notable features they support.

 ### Determining the release version and inspecting release details

 As a user with access to the Giant Swarm API, and being a member of the organization owning the cluster, you can use either the web UI or the CLI to find out the current release version of your tenant cluster.